YiZhang-Paul/Mock_Up_Calculator/README.md

   * Scientific Calculator (advanced arithmetic operations)
   * Currency Converter (**_pulling live exchange rate_** from web APIs such as [fixer.io])

 The source code is unit-tested using MSTest and [Moq].
 Each integrated component is also integration-tested.

+## Documentation

 For more information on the overall design and technical details of the project, please refer to the [wiki][wiki page] page for better clarification.

 ## Why replicate a Calculator?